 - Puts at risk their own life or the lives of others;

-- Fails to occupy their assigned room on a full-time basis;
+- Fails to occupy the assigned space on a full-time basis;

-- Violates terms of the housing Contract; or
+- Violates terms of the Contract or other College policies; or

 - Is subject to judicial action by a court.

 The College may impose an interim suspension of a student's right to access housing pending disciplinary or judicial action.

 In the event of Contract termination or housing suspension, rooms must be vacated within 48 hours.
 In circumstances of a health or safety emergency, immediate vacation of College housing may be required.

 Residents whose Contracts are terminated by the College may remain financially liable for the full academic year housing charge.

 By taking occupancy of the assigned space, the resident accepts its condition "as is" at such time and assumes responsibility to maintain the space (and any common areas in which the assigned space is located) and room furnishings and fixtures in a clean, safe, and undamaged condition at all times.
 Rooms are furnished with a bed, mattress, desk, chair, and dresser / closet space for each resident.
 Residents are expected to review and sign the Room Condition Report Form (RCR) to confirm the condition of their room upon arrival; if residents fail to complete an RCR their room will be assumed to be without missing items or damage.

 Students are responsible for cleaning their assigned room, removing waste regularly, placing recyclable materials in designated containers, and maintaining satisfactory sanitation and safety standards as determined by the College.
 Students assigned to a suite will be responsible for cleaning their shared kitchen space and bathroom(s).